315+ Telescopes Ranked

 The C11 XLT Optical Tube

-The Celestron C11 telescope was the last of Celestron’s original orange tube telescopes to debut, appearing at the beginning of the 1980s alongside the C90 Maksutov and accompanying the C5, C8, and C14.
-The C11 was made as a more portable option to supplement the C14, which could technically be transported but in practice was a permanent observatory instrument atop its fork mount (and is arguably still one today).
-The C11 is an 11” (280mm) f/10 Schmidt-Cassegrain telescope with a focal length of 2800mm.
-The new XLT version has StarBright XLT coatings to slightly improve light transmission as well as compatibility with the Starizona HyperStar system.
-The C11 XLT is comparable to a typical 12” Dobsonian for planetary viewing and imaging and comparable to a 10” for deep-sky observation, albeit with a much longer focal length.
+The Celestron C11 telescope was the last of Celestron’s original orange tube models to debut, appearing in the early 1980s alongside the C90 Maksutov and accompanying the C5, C8, and C14.
+The C11 was made as a more portable option to supplement the C14, which could technically be transported but was, in practice, a permanent observatory instrument atop its fork mount (and is arguably still one today).

-You focus the C11 XLT by turning a knob at the back of the telescope to move the primary mirror, as with most catadioptric telescopes.
-This can induce minor “image shift” when focusing as well as “mirror flop” during long exposures, but the latter will not be something you are doing with the CPC 1100 anyway, so it’s not much of a concern, while image shift is generally controlled.
-Collimation of Schmidt-Cassegrain telescopes like the C11 XLT is done by adjusting three screws at the front to tip and tilt the secondary mirror, which requires you to point the scope at a bright star, put it out of focus, and adjust until the secondary mirror appears centered in the defocused view; our collimation guide explains more.
+Collimation of Schmidt-Cassegrain telescopes like the C11 XLT is done by adjusting three screws at the front of the optical tube to tip and tilt the secondary mirror.
+I point the scope at a bright star, put it out of focus, and adjust until the secondary mirror appears centered in the defocused view; our collimation guide explains more.

-Like the larger C14, the C11 XLT uses a 3.25” rear thread for certain accessories but is provided with an adapter to fit any accessory with standard 2” SCT rear threads, such as the provided visual back, a screw-on 2” diagonal, or camera adapters, reducers, and other accessories.
 The scope is drilled to fit a dovetail plate on both the bottom and top of the tube, and it is possible, if somewhat inconvenient, to remove the telescope from the CPC fork arms to “defork” it and put the tube on a German equatorial mount.

-A 1.25” visual back, 1.25” prism star diagonal, and 40mm E-Lux Plossl eyepiece are included too.
 This eyepiece is limited by its barrel diameter to a 43-degree apparent field of view, which at 70x with the C11 XLT translates to a 0.6-degree true field; this is slightly wider than the full Moon in the sky.
 To achieve a wider field of view, a 2” star diagonal and eyepieces must be acquired in addition to any other desired eyepieces for higher powers, which you’ll probably also want.

 The CPC Fork Mount

-The Celestron CPC 1100 GPS mount is an impressive combination of a powerful GoTo and tracking alt-azimuth fork mount, perched atop a sturdy steel tripod.
-Setting up the scope is quite straightforward: you level the tripod and attach its tray, then simply hoist the 65 lb tube/fork assembly onto the tripod, power the mount up, align it with a couple of stars, and you can automatically point at anything you want while the mount hums away as it tracks the sky.
+Setting up the scope was quite straightforward: I leveled the tripod and attached its tray, then simply hoisted the 65 lb tube/fork assembly onto the tripod, powered the mount up, aligned it with a couple of stars, and I could then automatically point at anything I want while the mount hums away as it tracks the sky.
 The CPC’s internal clock and GPS system obviate the need to input any information at startup.
-The mount uses Celestron’s standard NexStar+ hand controller with a 40,000+ object database, or you can add Celestron’s StarSense AutoAlign or SkyPortal WiFi dongle to the mount.

 The gearing in the CPC forks allows for extremely accurate tracking, arguably overkill for imaging use.
-You could theoretically put the telescope on a wedge and convert it to an equatorial mount for astrophotography with suitable autoguiding accessories and a focal reducer; however, the CPC fork mount is nowhere near as economical or good for such a task as a dedicated German equatorial mount, and the C11 XLT’s extremely long focal length and less-than-flat field make it a pain to achieve sharp deep-sky images.
+You could theoretically put the telescope on a wedge and convert it to an equatorial mount for astrophotography with suitable autoguiding accessories and a focal reducer.
+However, the CPC fork mount is nowhere near as economical or good for such a task as a dedicated German equatorial mount, and the C11 XLT’s extremely long focal length and less-than-flat field make it a pain to achieve sharp deep-sky images.

 Should I buy a Used Celestron CPC 1100 GPS?

-A used Celestron CPC 1100 GPS Computerized telescope may have a failed GPS unit.
-This is not a huge concern; you can still manually input time/date/location information or connect a WiFi dongle and get the same data from your phone.
-As usual, it’s also important to make sure that the mount powers up and tracks/slews smoothly.
 Any damage to the C11 XLT optical tube is a sign of trouble; a broken corrector plate cannot be replaced without replacing the entire set of optics, and recoating corroded mirrors may similarly be more expensive than a new scope.

 Alternative Recommendations